 The other trails on Cypress Mountain take you through beautifully forested areas where snow clings to the branches of trees creating an enchanted and peaceful place.

-These trails cost $12 at the time of this post and include over 10 km of groomed trails that meander through meadows and forests.
+These trails cost around $14 at the time of this post and include over 10 km of groomed trails that meander through meadows and forests.
 It’s well worth the price and perfect on cloudy or sunny days.
 Because of the large area that these trails cover it’s possible to find your own quiet spot where the silence is truly blissful.

 One piece of advice…get up to this mountain early, especially on the weekends and holidays, as parking is very limited.